flemay/3musketeers/content/docs/get-started.md

 ## Hello World

-Create the 2 following files in any empty directory:
+Create the two following files in an empty directory:

 ```yml
 # file: docker-compose.yml